"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Introduction

-This pattern resembles a \textit{tragedy of the commons}~\cite{hardin1968tragedy}, especially in open source where shared resources are maintained by volunteers.
+This pattern resembles a \emph{tragedy of the commons}~\cite{hardin1968tragedy}, especially in open source where shared resources are maintained by volunteers.
 Individual developers and organizations benefit from AI-generated content, but the cumulative effect degrades the shared resources that collaborative development depends on.
 Codebases accumulate technical debt, knowledge resources become polluted, reviewer capacity is exhausted, and interpersonal trust erodes.
-Each AI-generated submission that skips quality review \textit{externalizes} its costs onto reviewers, maintainers, and the broader community.
-Prause~\cite{prause2011reputation} previously applied this framing to documentation quality in software projects, arguing that documentation has low value to individual developers but high social cost when absent.
+Each AI-generated submission that skips quality review \emph{externalizes} its costs onto reviewers, maintainers, and the broader community. \citeauthor{prause2011reputation} previously applied this framing to documentation quality in software projects, arguing that documentation has low value to individual developers but high social cost when absent~\cite{prause2011reputation}.

 Yet there is limited empirical research on how developers perceive and react to AI slop, even as practitioners report that mandated AI coding tools are \enq{rapidly becoming an endless stream of AI slop}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1kr8clp/ai_slop_prs_are_burning_me_and_my_team_out_hard/}{R07}].
+We study AI slop as a category in developer discourse, that is, how practitioners name, frame, and respond to it.
 We conducted a qualitative analysis of developer discourse on Reddit and Hacker News, guided by the following research question:

 \begin{quote} \textbf{RQ:} \emph{How do software developers perceive and discuss ``AI slop''?} \end{quote}